 If your detector activates, call 9-1-1 IMMEDIATELY and evacuate your home to await our arrival.

-Carbon Monoxide Alarms are required in all residential, apartment units and multifamily dwellings that use fossil fuel-burning appliances or have an attached garage.
-The alarm must be installed in a centrally located area near bedrooms and the fossil fuel-burning appliance and on every level of a dwelling, including basements.
+Carbon Monoxide Alarms are required in all residential dwellings that use fossil fuel-burning appliances or have an attached garage.
+The alarm must be installed in a centrally located area near bedrooms, on every level of a dwelling, including basements, and in the vicinity of the fossil fuel-burning appliance.
 Exception: unfinished attics and crawl spaces.

 Should you have any questions about CO or CO detectors, please contact the fire station at (610) 372-9621.